-Our most advanced candidate, CG0070, is a cancer-selective oncolytic immunotherapy which has completed a Phase II trial for the treatment of high grade non-muscle invasive bladder cancer (NMIBC) after BCG failure.
+Our most advanced candidate, CG0070, is a cancer-selective oncolytic immunotherapy which has completed a Phase 2 trial for the treatment of high grade non-muscle invasive bladder cancer (NMIBC) after BCG failure.
 Additional indications in muscle invasive bladder cancer (MIBC) and other solid tumors are being pursued with CG0070 in combination with immune checkpoint modulators.

 We also expect to advance our first fully owned immune checkpoint modulator, CG0161, an anti-CTLA-4 antibody, into a clinical trial after current IND-enabling studies are completed.

 Muscle invasive bladder cancer

 Cancer-selective oncolytic immunotherapy designed for tolerability and potency

 CG0070 is an investigational oncolytic immunotherapy based on a modified common cold adenovirus backbone that contains a cancer-specific promoter and a GM-CSF transgene.
 CG0070 was designed to work in two important and complementary ways.
 First, it replicates inside the tumor’s cells causing tumor cell lysis and immunogenic cell death.
 Then, the rupture of the cancer cells can release tumor-derived antigens, along with GM-CSF, that can stimulate a systemic anti-tumor immune response that involves the body’s own white blood cells.
 The scientific rationale and clinical profile of CG0070 make it an ideal agent to be developed for a variety of solid tumor types to be used alone or in combination with immune checkpoint modulators.

 Phase 2 clinical trial for the treatment of NMIBC after BCG failure